 While it is more labor intensive to bale square and not round bales due to the typical need to give them some help getting out of the shoot and the manual labor required to hoist them up onto a wagon for transport, they are still favored by homesteaders and farmers who possess medium to large amounts of acreage and are feeding horses and smaller livestock.

 Square hay bales do not require a tractor or more than one person to either lift to store or to feed – unless they weigh close to 70 pounds or more.

 Goats, sheep, and other medium livestock will not consume as much hay as cows or horses during the same time frame.
 So, many folks believe there is less hay waste when round bales are baled and fed to the animals.

-Square bales are also far more portable, extremely important if you keep horses and go trail riding off your own property, or if need to pack up the homesteading retreat quickly and take feed for the livestock with you in an evacuation.
+Square bales are also far more portable, extremely important if you keep horses and go trail riding off your own property, or if you need to pack up the homesteading retreat quickly and take feed for the livestock with you in an evacuation.

-Hay Baling And Moisture Tips
+Hay Baling and Moisture Tips

-• Hay bales can spontaneously combust.
+Hay bales can spontaneously combust.
 Ironically, it’s the bales that contain too high of a moisture content that typically go up in flames, and not the sun-baked dry bales.

-• If the hay has in excess of a 22% moisture when it is stacked into the barn or closely together in rows outdoors, it will lose some of its forage quality – while increasing the chances of spontaneous combustion.
+If the hay has in excess of a 22% moisture when it is stacked into the barn or closely together in rows outdoors, it will lose some of its forage quality – while increasing the chances of spontaneous combustion.

-• Always attempt to bale hay when the moisture in the air is neither too low nor too high.
+Always attempt to bale hay when the moisture in the air is neither too low nor too high.
 Doing so can result in both nutrient loss and the fraying of leaves.

 Hay Baling Equipment